freerange/pair-programming-presentation/presentation.md

 * Come up with an approach as a team
 * Make that approach more explicit
 * If you decide not to do any/much pair programming then how will you compensate?
+* Working on a large long-lived codebase is not the same as working on a one-person project
+* It's the job of the _team_ to deliver high quality software, not of any individual developer

 ---